Family Law Services in Stevenson, WA

 - Bird’s nest custody: This occurs when the child stays in one home and parents interchange in and out of the home and take turns providing the child.

 If you are divorcing on the basis of physical or verbal mistreatment, you can protect yourself and your children with safety and restraining orders from Brian Walker Law Firm PC.
 These orders keep you detached from the abuser in order to stay safe.
-Though a protective order can’t fully abolish the prospect that someone will stalk or injure you, it will permit you to call the police and have the abuser incarcerated should they disobey the mandatory precedents of the order.
+Though a protective order can’t fully prevent someone from stalking or injuring you, there are serious consequences for disobeying the order.
+Our family law attorney can help you establish a protective order for the Stevenson, WA, area.

 This usually denotes a parent’s prerogative to make choices concerning a child’s education, health care and religion.
 Determining rights and duties can be difficult, particularly when it comes to the parental liability of any mischievous or criminal behaviors of your child.
 You are only liable for your children’s behaviors until the age of 18.